 Donating food and other necessities is essential when disasters strike communities.
 Making sure that there are enough doctors and other health workers to treat the survivors is also crucial.
 But these aren’t the only things that children need.
 Hunger and physical trauma aren’t the only challenges that they have to face.
 They also have to deal with the mental trauma that their experience has caused them.

 This was why the National Child Traumatic Stress Network (NCTSN) was created in 2000.
 It was established by the U.S. government and was part of the Children’s Health Act.
 This act is dedicated to improving care standards for children who went through traumatic experiences such as disasters.
 The NCTSN put up health service centers in communities in need.
-They’ve also published and disseminated resource materials to inform more people on how to cope with mental health issues after surviving through disasters.
+They’ve also published and disseminated resource materials to inform more people on how to cope with mental health issues after surviving disasters.

 Apart from that, they’ve also conducted education programs for health workers and volunteers.
 Through this training, they train people how to help those in need to work through their trauma.
-Again, this so that children will be able to overcome any psychological effects caused by their experiences with disasters.
+Again, this is so that children will be able to overcome any psychological effects caused by their experiences with disasters.

 When communities go through traumatic experiences together, all we want to do is help them survive.
 So we do what we can by donating food, assisting in the distribution, and other helpful activities.
 But knowing the organizations that specialize in such activities would also help.
 This way, we know who to reach out to when we want to help, even if we can’t physically be in the communities in need.